Santa Maria dei Miracoli

 The “Save Venice” organisation, after conducting several years of preliminary research; fully restored the church over a seven year period between 1990 and 1997.

-The church of Santa Maria dei Miracoli was originally built to house a small miraculous image of the Virgin and Child painted around 1409; that was traditionally attributed to Nicolò di Pietro, but revised more recently to Zanino di Pietro.
+Santa Maria dei Miracoli – History

+On this site, a small wooden chapel was built to house a small miraculous image of the Virgin and Child, painted around 1409.
+It was traditionally attributed to Nicolò di Pietro, but revised more recently to Zanino di Pietro.

-In 1485 Pope Sixtus IV issued a papal bull granting permission for a larger church to be built in honour of this Madonna.
+In 1485, Pope Sixtus IV issued a papal bull, granting permission for a larger church to be built in honour of this Madonna.
 He also ordered that a convent be built at this location, adjacent to the church.
 Pietro Lombardo received a new contract to expand the modest chapel to a church.

 The “Save Venice” conservation program

-After funding several years of preliminary research to determine the exact nature of the building’s damage and decay, a comprehensive treatment of the church began in 1990.
+After funding several years of preliminary research, to determine the exact nature of the building’s damage and decay; a comprehensive treatment of the church began in 1990.

 Simultaneously working on the marble sheeting and sculptural decoration of both the building’s exterior and interior; restorers systematically desalinated and cleaned the church’s stonework from 1990 to 1997.

-Another major aspect of the campaign was the conservation of the coffered ceiling with its fifty-two wooden panels depicting saints and prophets and the discovery of frescoes of sibyls in the spandrels near the ceiling.
+Another major aspect of the campaign, was the conservation of the coffered ceiling with its fifty-two wooden panels depicting saints and prophets and the discovery of frescoes of sibyls in the spandrels, near the ceiling.

 Nearly every element of the church was examined and treated, including the intarsia doors in the presbytery, the bronze statuary and candelabra of the high altar and the wooden panel of the miraculous Madonna from which the church gets its name.

-A water-tight rose window was installed on the façade, and extensive repairs were made to the church pews.
-The campaign concluded with the conservation of the bells in the campanile.
+A water-tight rose window was installed on the facade, and extensive repairs were made to the church pews.
+The campaign concluded, with the conservation of the bells in the campanile.

 Above: “The Church of Santa Maria dei Miracoli and the apse of Santa Maria Nuova” by Bernardo Bellotto